borkshop/js/jspit/stream.md

   other behaviors

 ## Done

+While developing and debugging the new meme plane feature, made movement keys configurable from page-level data passed to the `DOMgeon` constructor, and also persisted to local storage for user customization.
+This further revealed that movement button input support for keycodes, like for the actual arrow keys, was incomplete; fixed as part of the new config driven scheme.

+# 2020-11-18

 Finished prep scope from yesterday, FOV recompute now only happes on change/move, and lighting recompute stops after the animations are done.
 Also